toddsundsted/ktistec/README.md

 In addition to following other users, you can follow threads, hashtags and even mentions.
 When posts arrive for content you follow, a notification is added to your notifications.
+Because running a single user instance can be lonely, Ktistec also proactively (and gently) fetches relevant content from other servers.

+<img src="https://raw.githubusercontent.com/toddsundsted/ktistec/main/images/d8kf0q.png" width=460>

 To make navigation and discovery easier, post details pages now have labels with links to internal hashtag and mention index pages.

-<img src="https://raw.githubusercontent.com/toddsundsted/ktistec/main/images/d8kf0q.png" width=460>

 ### Content filtering